ve3wwg/stm32f103c8t6/rtos/usb1/README.md

 This demo now enumerates and appears as a serial device under MacOS.

-For best RTOS performance, need a modified copy of the driver so that it will use taskYIELD.
+It should also work for Linux and Windows.

+This program will report the message:

+    Info from tx_task()

+one seconds apart.
+Any alpha characters typed will be uppercased and echoed back.